 Basic net income (loss) per share of common stock is computed by dividing the net income (loss) per share of common stock by the weighted average number of shares of common stock outstanding for the period.
-The weighted-average shares of common stock outstanding as of December 31, 2022 included pre-funded warrants to purchase up to an aggregate of 14,630,000 shares of common stock that were issued in connection with the August 2022 Financing.
+The weighted-average shares of common stock outstanding as of December 31, 2023 included pre-funded warrants that were issued in connection with the August 2022 Financing, as the warrants were issued for minimal consideration and were immediately exercisable.